marco-mariotti/qjob/docs/tutorial.rst

 Grid Engine) and Slurm Workload Manager (Slurm).
 Both are supported by qjob.
 They are roughly equivalent in functionalities, but use separate commands.
 For job submission, SGE provides the command ``qsub``, whereas Slurm uses ``sbatch``.
-If you're unsure which system you have, check which of these two commands are available in your shell.
+If you're unsure which system you have, check which of these two commands is available in your shell.

 (Note: cloud computing is conceptually analogous to huge computing clusters, owned